 Sarah Waiswa is a documentary and portrait photographer, born in Uganda and based in Kenya.
 Her work explores what it means to be African today

-Sarah Waiswa is a Uganda-based documentary and portrait photographer, whose key interests are people and their stories.
+Sarah Waiswa is a Kenya-based documentary and portrait photographer, whose key interests are people and their stories.
 Much of her work focuses on identity, and explores themes surrounding isolation and belonging in her native Africa.
 In particular, she is concerned with documenting what she calls the New African Identity – a term she coined to describe a new era of cultural freedom on the continent – and what this might mean for Africa’s future.

-Born during Idi Amin’s dictatorship in Kenya, Waiswa and her family were forced to flee to Uganda shortly after her birth.
+Born during Idi Amin’s dictatorship in Uganda, Waiswa and her family were forced to flee to Kenya shortly after her birth.
 This formative experience has affected both Waiswa’s worldview, and her photographic aims; exploring her connection to place is still a central theme in much of her work.
 Waiswa’s photographs are pioneering in the way that they illustrate social issues in Africa in a contemporary and non-traditional way.
 She focuses on every aspect of African culture; from religion, to the isolation of people with albinism.
 Through her work, Waiswa has reclaimed her narrative; she is able to document Africa from an African perspective, as opposed to one perpetuated by the West.

 We spoke to Waiswa in light of Portrait of Humanity, an initiative seeking to prove that there is more that unites us than sets us apart.
 Waiswa’s own work reflects our shared values of individuality, unity and community.
 Through this exhibition, we hope to portray the unity of human beings around the globe, by asking photographers to show us the world through their lens.